Why set goals? I got this question from a friend. It didn’t previously occur to me that there is a lot of misunderstanding and confusion about goals.

 So don’t put yourself in a bad state if you can’t complete all of the tasks some of the weeks.

-By the way, the accomplishment of a goal releases dopamine in your brain and you feel the urge to set another set of big goals for next week.
-(You want more of the dopamine – it’s a drug and it’s legal 🙂
+By the way, the accomplishment of a goal releases chemicals in your brain and you feel the urge to set another set of big goals for next week.

 That’s why the more goals you complete, the more motivated you will be for next week’s goals.